Our Green Policy

 Bookspeed and the environment: the greenest UK book supplier?

 A huge amount of creativity and care goes into shaping Bookspeed’s unique service of selecting and supplying our customers with the best possible ranges of books, delivered where and when needed.
-We’re proud to sell books, bringing ideas and delight to everyone in the process, and are proud that they are a product made mainly from a natural material, with an indefinite life for an indefinite number of readers!
-However, we appreciate there is an environmental impact of not only our company’s practices, but of the whole bookselling supply chain.
-This page lets you know what Bookspeed is doing about sustainability.
+We’re proud to sell books, bringing ideas and delight to everyone in the process, and proud too that it’s a product made mainly from a natural material, with an indefinite life for an indefinite number of readers!
+But we do appreciate there is an environmental impact of not only our company’s practices, but of the whole bookselling supply chain.
+This page lets you know what Bookspeed’s doing about sustainability.

 Bookspeed’s place in the book industry

-- The Book Chain Project Bookspeed is investigating participation in the Book Chain Project, which aims to make sense of complex supply chains for books by collecting and analysing data and connecting stakeholders along the chain.
+- The Book Chain Project: Bookspeed is investigating participation in the Book Chain Project, which aims to make sense of complex supply chains for books by collecting and analysing data and connecting stakeholders along the chain.
 Publishers use this collective knowledge to make informed decisions for their own book production.
-Find out more about the Book Chain project: https://bookchainproject.com/home

-- Sharing our concerns with publishers In addition to exploring the Book Chain Project, Bookspeed has a rolling programme of seeking reassurance from suppliers of their commitment to use 100% FSC certified paper and requesting information about their progress in other areas of sustainable practice.
+- Making publishers aware of our concerns: in addition to exploring the Book Chain Project, Bookspeed has a rolling programme of seeking reassurance from suppliers of their commitment to use 100% FSC certified paper and requesting information about their progress in other areas of sustainable practice.

 Action – what has the company done so far?

-- Solar Power Generation Bookspeed installed two Solar PV arrays in 2016 on its main site with a resulting reduction in annual electricity usage equivalent to that of just three average UK households - not bad for premises of 13,500 square feet and 50 employees!
+- Solar Power Generation – Bookspeed installed two Solar PV arrays in 2016 on its main site with a resulting reduction in annual electricity usage, now equivalent to only three average UK households.
+This is for premises of 13,500 square feet and 42 employees.

-- Waste service providers we regularly review our waste service providers to ensure that most waste does not even leave the building and minimum waste goes to landfill.
-We invested in a cardboard shredder which allows us to recycle more of the packaging we receive into the packaging you receive and as a result no longer use new paper for packaging.
-This means that our waste collections have reduced from three visits per week to two (although cardboard was previously recycled after collection from us).
-Most of our remaining waste is plastic shrinkwrap from publishers’ printers.
-This is currently recycled by our waste collector, but we are exploring ways to reduce or recycle this ourselves.
-Robert, our Warehouse Manager, reports that printers packs are increasingly made from cardboard rather than plastic and we’re now asking suppliers if biodegradable plastic can be used where plastic packaging is necessary.
+- Challenging and changing our waste service providers to ensure that most waste does not even leave the building and minimum waste goes to landfill.
+Bookspeed recycles all paper-based packaging material it receives, plus cardboard boxes that can’t be reused, into shredded packaging for our parcels out to customers, resulting in minimal amounts of new paper use and reducing our waste collections by a third.
+We use inflatable, recyclable plastic pillows, recycle grade no2, to supplement our supply of in-house recycled cardboard.
+Most of our remaining waste is white plastic shrinkwrap used by publishers’ printers which is recycled by our waste collector, but we are exploring ways to reduce or recycle this ourselves.
+Increasingly printers’ packs are made from cardboard rather than plastic and we are pressing suppliers to use biodegradable material where plastic packaging is necessary.

-- Water bottles all Bookspeeders have reusable aluminium water bottles to fill from water coolers and are asked not to bring plastic water bottles into work.
+- Water bottles: All Bookspeeders have reusable aluminium water bottles to fill from water coolers and are asked not to bring plastic water bottles into work.
 We no longer provide water in plastic bottles at trade shows.

-- Managing hot water, cooking and heating for 50 members of staff
+- How we manage hot water, cooking and heating for 40+ members of staff

 - Tree-planting and supporting wilding of current green spaces